swaptacular/swpt_accounts/protocol.rst

 Server implementations SHOULD ignore `ConfigureAccount`_ messages whose timestamps are too far in the past, because such messages may "resurrect" accounts that have been removed from the database for good.

-When the server implementation processes the message, it MUST first verify whether the specified account already exists:
+When server implementations process a message, they MUST first verify whether the specified account already exists:

 * *If the account does not exist*, the server implementation MUST attempt to create a new account with the requested configuration